rmrkdao/rmrkdao-spec/entities/proposal.md

 	"collections": ["3208723ec6f65df810-SHELF"],
 	"id": "1e6ttkjfvv",
-	"options": ["Red", "Blue", "Yellow", "Green", "Orange", "Purple", "Pink"], "holdRequirement": 144000,
+	"options": ["Red", "Blue", "Yellow", "Green", "Orange", "Purple", "Pink"], "passingThreshold": 20,
-	"passingThreshold": 20,
 	"startDate": 1654041600,
 	"endDate": 1654560000,
-	"custodian": "GoStbrvU2yXDXLJMC2qHkvuy6aqHk1wLLAufht83d5ESURM",
+	"custodian": "DaoQkNgxobgpKfd9NmETnWe6FCfDERduSTR2YiFDRGKvL17",
 	"nftWeight": true,
-	"electorate": false,
+	"electorate": true
-	"equippableParameters": {
-		"thresholdEquippables": ["3208723ec6f65df810-ITEM"],
-		"threshold": 3,
-		"boostEquippables": ["3208723ec6f65df810-ITEMXRMRK", "3208723ec6f65df810-ITEMXEVRLOOT"],
-		"boost": 0.25
 }
-}
 ```
-This 20% minimum majority of turnout proposal begins on June 1st, 2022 at 00:00 UTC and ends June 7th, 2022 at 00:00 UTC.
+This 20% minimum majority of the electorate proposal begins on June 1st, 2022 at 00:00 UTC and ends June 7th, 2022 at 00:00 UTC.
 Since Kusama blocks occur every 6 seconds:

 - The first block whose timestamp exceeds or equals the startDate is the inclusive start block of the proposal.
 - The first block whose timestamp exceeds or equals the endDate is the inclusive end block of the proposal.

-The snapshot will be taken at the endDate block and holders are required to hold their NFTs for at least 144000 blocks before the snapshot (~10 days).
-Holders are required to have at least 3 NFTs from the collection `3208723ec6f65df810-ITEM` equipped in order for their vote to count.
-For every NFT equipped from either `3208723ec6f65df810-ITEMXRMRK` or `3208723ec6f65df810-ITEMXEVRLOOT` will add a 0.25 vote boost to their vote.
-And each NFT is given voting consideration.
+The snapshot will be taken at the endDate.